 1. Get organised

-One of the simplest ways to reduce the risk of getting gazumped is by being organised and getting all your ducks in a row.
+One of the simplest ways to reduce the risk of getting gazumped is by being organised.

 Make sure your finances are in place and that you’ve got a mortgage ‘agreement in principle.’
 This is essentially a letter from a lender setting out how much they would be willing to lend, based on an initial assessment of your circumstances.